WCYQ

 WCYQ (100.3 FM) is a commercial radio station licensed to Oak Ridge, Tennessee, and serving the Knoxville metropolitan area and East Tennessee.
-The station is owned by SummitMedia and broadcasts a country music radio format, calling itself 100.3 The Wolf.
-The studios and offices are on Amherst Road in Knoxville.
-On weekday mornings, The Wolf carries The Bobby Bones Show, syndicated by Premiere Networks from Nashville.
+The station is owned by SummitMedia and broadcasts a country music radio format, calling itself 100.3 The Wolf, its studios and offices are on Amherst Road in Knoxville.

-WCYQ has an effective radiated power (ERP) of 96,000 watts.
-The transmitter is north of Briceville, Tennessee.
+WCYQ has an effective radiated power (ERP) of 96,000 watts, its transmitter is north of Briceville, Tennessee.
 Its tower is at 618.2 meters (2,028 feet) in height above average terrain (HAAT).
 That elevation means its signal can be received around East Tennessee as well as parts of Kentucky, Virginia, North Carolina and Georgia.